grafana/tempo/docs/sources/tempo/traceql/trace-structure.md

 # Trace structure and TraceQL

-The TraceQL language is designed to use the same syntax and semantics as PromQL and LogQL, where possible.
+Inspired by PromQL and LogQL, TraceQL uses similar syntax and semantics.
 The differences being inherent to the very nature of searching spans and traces.

 ## Trace structure